CANTUS-Project/planning/server.md

 Communicate with other databases in the CANTUS network using their HTTP API.
 Since we'll (hopefully!) be able to index all the databases in the CANTUS network, we will (hopefully!) be able to provide content from those databases too.
 This will be more difficult because we'll have to use their HTTP API rather than their database, meaning there is a greater chance of failure.
 However, we should be able to cache results to some extent---it's not as though these chants are changing on a daily basis!

 Allow fast client-side experience.
 One of the problems with the existing Drupal database application is that users perceive it to be slow.
 Although much of the experiential speed will be the responsibility of the client application, we can also take measures to both allow the client to do less processing, and also to return partial data so that users can start browsing (for example) search results even before all the results are ready.

+Produce hyperlinks to Web apps/pages that hold images of a chant.
+There are at least some extant resources, like those of the CANTUS Ultimus project, that will allow us to provide clients with a hyperlink directly to the page a chant is on, hopefully even to a more exact position of that chant on the page.

 Elaboration of Functional Restrictions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^